selvidi23g/Custom-i3-wm-with-polybar-and-custom-firefox/README.md

 Copy config file  from /i3 to $HOME/.config/i3

-# Firefox Tutorial from r/FirefoxCSS
+# Firefox tutorial from r/FirefoxCSS

 To improve performance, Firefox 69 and later will disable loading of userChrome.css and userContent.css by default.
 Your CSS customizations are not going away; all you will need to do is set the pref toolkit.legacyUserProfileCustomizations.stylesheets to truein about:config.